AdobeDocs/campaign-classic.es-ES/help/campaign/using/controlling-costs.md

 1. Coste estimado provisional

    El coste estimado provisional es una estimación de los costes de los procesos de la campaña.
 Mientras se esté editando, las cantidades introducidas no se consolidan.
-Debe encontrarse en estado **[!UICONTROL Especificado]** para que las cantidades se introduzcan en los cálculos.
+It must have **[!UICONTROL Specified]** status for the amounts input to be taken into account in the calculations.

    Esta cantidad se introduce de forma manual y puede dividirse en varias categorías de gastos.
-Para desglosar un coste, haga clic en el vínculo **[!UICONTROL Desglose...]** y, a continuación, en el botón **[!UICONTROL Añadir]** para definir una nueva cantidad.
+To bread down a cost, click the **[!UICONTROL Breakdown...]** link, and then the **[!UICONTROL Add]** button to define a new amount.

    ![](assets/s_user_edit_budget_tab_ventil.png)